CSharpTeoMan911/Eva/README.md

 <br>

 The contextual command and content extraction natural language processing engine is built into the application in order for Eva to understand the commands given by the user and their content.
+This algorithm is developed by me.
 The application's natural language processing engine is doing this by following some steps.
 First it is doing some tokenization in order to understand what process it has to execute and what extra parameters must be extracted from the input, in order to satify the process.
 This is done by analysing the input and by searching for some keywords that have to be at a certain index within the sentence.
 For example, if the command given is "open chrome", because the word open is the first word, the natural language processing engine categorised the command as a process in which a certain application is opened.
 If the command given is "search leopard 1 tank blueprint on google", because the first word is search, the tokenisation is pointing to the parameter related to web search.
 If the tokenization did not match the sentence with any parameter, than no process will be executed.

 <br>